syncfusion-content/winui-docs/winui/localization.md

 N> The default resource files of all Syncfusion WinUI libraries can be obtained from [GitHub](https://github.com/syncfusion/winui-controls-localization-resource-files).

-1) Right-click the project and add a New folder named "Resources".
+1) Right-click the project and add a New folder named as "Resources".

 2) Add another folder and name the folder with "Culture name".
 For example, "de" for German culture.
 Find the supported culture codes from [here](https://docs.microsoft.com/en-us/windows/uwp/app-resources/how-rms-matches-lang-tags).